Progressive Muscle Relaxation is a very effective stress relief technique that relaxes the muscles, lowers heart rate, blood pressure and breathing.

 • Hips and Buttocks

 – Always practice in a quiet place with no distractions, not even background music.

 – It’s best to practice before meals rather than after.

 – Never practice after using any intoxicants.

 – If you fall asleep, give yourself credit for the work you did up to the point of sleep.

 – When you finish a session, relax with your eyes closed for a few seconds, and then get up slowly.

-As you become more proficient in the progressive muscle relaxation technique you may want to practise with a guided meditation CD.
+As you become more proficient in the progressive muscle relaxation technique you may want to practice with a guided meditation CD.
 This helps you to stay focused on your breath and pay more precise attention to the segments of your body.

 I always suggest that my clients use a suitable essential oil blend and add it to a diffuser to enhance their relaxation practice.